 7. Ability to Acquire CEUs

 Content provided by an AOTA-approved provider is available as part of the certification training!
-If you would like to get the AOTA certification training, please contact us here.
+If you would like to register for the IBCCES credential that includes the CEUs approved for your credential, please contact us here.

 8. Increase chances for hospital, clinic and district contracts